go-sql-driver/mysql/README.md

 When `interpolateParams` is true, calls to `sql.Db.Query()` and `sql.Db.Exec()` with params interpolates placeholders (`?`) with given params.
 This reduces roundtrips to database compared with `interpolateParams=false` since it uses prepare, exec and close to support parameters.

-NOTE: It make SQL injection vulnerability when connection encoding is not utf8.
+NOTE: It make SQL injection vulnerability when connection encoding is multibyte encoding except utf-8 (e.g. cp932).

 ##### `loc`